 Now that you’ve gone through this process of figuring out your film’s goal and the broad implementation strategy, you have some parameters to brainstorm movie ideas.
 Start by gathering as many short film ideas as you can.

 - Come up with short film ideas of your own.
 You can write these yourself, or commission a screenwriter to write your screenplay for you.
-Check out our blog post on this very subject, here.
+Check out our article on short film ideas that you can actually produce.

 - Solicit submissions from screenwriters.
 Most screenwriters have un-produced short screenplays that they’d love to see put on screen.
 Reach out to your writer friends directly, or solicit screenplays through Facebook, Craigslist, or more sophisticated screenplay websites such as InkTip.